mybb/blog.mybb.com-drafts/january-2018/support-policy.md

 Following a [recent discussion](https://community.mybb.com/thread-214047.html) on the MyBB Community Forums regarding the [Support Eligibility Policy](https://mybb.com/support/eligibility-policy/), we have decided to make some changes to how we determine if we provide support to users.

 The previous Support Eligibility Policy was unclear in many circumstances.
 There were many edge cases and grey areas where it was unclear why a user may be denied official support.
-The new changes has vastly simplified the policy and official support will only be denied to users in the following cases:
+The new changes vastly simplify the policy and official support will only be denied to users in the following cases:
 * When they operate a website containing activity or content which is broadly illegal or unethical, including, but not limited to, the following:
   * unlawful distribution or redistribution of intellectual property or copyright content; or
   * propagating hateful content directed at specific groups or individuals; or